8 Root Causes of Brain Fog in Your 30s

 Metabolic health is not just about blood sugar balance but it also involves the way your liver functions.

-Those hard HIIT sessions you’re doing in the gym may give you the physique of a 30 year old but at 64, there is no way for you to recover adequately.
+Those hard HIIT sessions you’re doing in the gym may give you the physique of a 30 year old, but at 64, it’s hard to recover adequately.

 There’s nothing worse than a patient who sees me for gradually worsening brain fog without ever getting the proper workup.
 These are the symptoms that I call “red flags” and need a much more thorough medical workup: